 STATE OF MINNESOTA COUNTY OF BECKER SEVE

-STATE OF MINNESOTA COUNTY OF BECKER SEVENTH JUDICIAL DISTRICT DISTRICT COURT PROBATE DIVISION Court File No. 03-PR-23-608 NOTICE OF AND ORDER FOR HEARING ON PETITION FOR FORMAL ADJUDICATION OF INTESTACY, DETERMINATION OF HEIRS, AND APPOINTMENT OF PERSONAL REPRESENTATIVE AND NOTICE TO CREDITORS It is Ordered and Notice is given that on · May 24th , 2023. at 1:15 p.m., a hearing will be held in this Court at Becker County, Detroit Lakes, Minnesota, on a petition for the formal adjudication of intestacy, determination of heirs and appointment of personal representative, of Shannon Jemelka, whose address is 747 South Shore Drive, Detroit Lakes, Minnesota 56501, as personal representative of the decedent’s estate in an unsupervised administration.
-Any objections to the petition must be raised at the hearing or filed with the Court prior to the hearing.
-If the petition is proper and no objections are filed or raised, the personal representative will be appointed with the full power to administer the decedent’s estate, including the power to collect all assets; pay all legal debts, claims, taxes, and expenses; sell real and personal prope1ty; and do all necessary acts for the decedent’s estate.
-Notice is further given that, subject to Minn.
-Stat. § 524.3-801, all creditors having claims against the decedent’s estate are required to present the claims to the personal representative or to the Court within four ( 4) months after the date of this notice or the claims will be barred.
-Dated: 04/13, 2023 BY THE COURT Susan Solheim The Honorable JUDGE OF DISTRICT COURT *This is an administrative hearing and your appearance is not required.
-If there is an objection to this petition, you will be notified of another hearing date and time.
-Carl E. Malmstrom Thorwaldsen & Malmstrom, PLLP Attorneys for Petitioner 1105 Hwy 10 E., P.O.
-Box 1599 Detroit Lakes, MN 56502 Phone: (218) 847-5646 Atty.
-ID No: 143613 (April 22 & 29; 2023) 215878
+STATE OF MINNESOTA COUNTY OF BECKER SEVENTH JUDICIAL DISTRICT DISTRICT COURT PROBATE DIVISION Estate of Marie Christine Haverkamp, also known as Marie Haverkamp, Decedent Court File No. 03-PR-23-615 NOTICE AND ORDER OF HEARING ON PETITION FOR PROBATE OF WILL AND APPOINTMENT OF PERSONAL REPRESENTATIVE AND NOTICE TO CREDITORS It is Ordered and Notice is given that on May 24, 2023, at 1:15 p.m., a hearing will be held in this Court at 913 Lake Avenue, Detroit Lakes, MN, Minnesota, for the formal probate of an instrument purporting to be the Will of the Decedent dated, November 16, 2012, (“Will”), and for the appointment of Jeffrey P. Haverkamp, whose address is 37501 US Hwy 59, Waubun, MN, 56589 as Personal Representative of the Estate of the Decedent in an UNSUPERVISED administration.
+Any objections to the petition must be filed with the Court prior to or raised at the hearing.
+If proper and if no objections are filed or raised, the Personal Representative will be appointed with full power to administer the Estate including the power to collect all assets, to pay all legal debts, claims, taxes and expenses, to sell real and personal property, and to do all necessary acts for the Estate.
+Notice is also given that (subject to Minnesota Statutes section 524.3-801) all creditors having claims against the Estate are required to present the claims to the Personal Representative or to the Court Administrator within four months after the date of this Notice or the claims will be barred.
+Dated: 4/12/23 BY THE COURT /s/ Susan Solheim Judicial Officer, Susan Solheim Attorney for Petitioner Levi Liebl Hanson & Liebl Law Office, P.C.
+P.O.
+Box 340 Mahnomen, MN, 56557 Attorney License No: 0402573 Telephone: (218) 935-2266 FAX: (218) 935-2267 Email: levi@mahnomenlaw.com (April 26; May 3, 2023) 216830